How to add a Driver to GpsGate

 The association vehicle-driver will be done automatically by the Event Rule that we will setup in the following steps.

 You will need a device that supports RFID/IButton functionality.
 Ask your device manufacturer or check for compatible devices here.

 - Assign the Driver ID to your driver

 Inside your application, go to Admin -> Device Mapper and assign the Device Input signal to the variable in the right (in this case we chose Ibutton, could be any other, for example RFID).

 - Note: the Input in your device (left column) should normally be DriverID but could be any other input according to your device hardware.
-Check your device’s user manual to see which one is the correct you should select.
+Check your device user manual or ask your device support to find out which is the correct input for your DriverID.

 2. Create the user Driver

 If you don’t have yet a Driver, you need to create a user with the type Driver.

 - Note: A Driver user does not consume a license.

 3. Assign the Driver ID to your driver